canjs/canjs/docs/can-guides/topics/testing/testing.md

 > **Note:** All of the examples in this guide use the [Mocha](https://mochajs.org/) test framework and [Chai](http://www.chaijs.com/) assertion library, but none of the examples are specific to Mocha/Chai and should work with any setup.

-## ObservableObjects
+## Observables

-ObservableObjects contain a majority of the logic in CanJS applications, so it is very important that they are well-tested.
-Since CanJS ObservableObjects act mostly like normal JavaScript objects, testing them usually works just like working with normal objects—set a property (or call a function) then check the value of other properties.
-This setup is shown below, followed by a few techniques for making it easier to test more complex ObservableObjects.
+Observables contain a majority of the logic in CanJS applications, so it is very important that they are well-tested.
+Since CanJS observables act mostly like normal JavaScript objects, testing them usually works just like working with normal objects—set a property (or call a function) then check the value of other properties.
+This setup is shown below, followed by a few techniques for making it easier to test more complex observables.

+> Note: The examples below show how to test an [can-observable-object ObservableObject], but the same techniques also work with an [can-observable-array ObservableArray].

 ### Basic setup

-The basic setup for testing an ObservableObject is:
+The basic setup for testing an observable is:

-1. Create an instance of the ObservableObject
+1. Create an instance of the observable
-2. Test values of the ObservableObject’s default values
+2. Test default values of the observable’s properties
-3. Set ObservableObject properties (or call ObservableObject functions)
+3. Set properties (or call functions) on the observable
-4. Test values of the ObservableObject’s properties
+4. Test values of the observable’s properties
 5. Repeat 3 & 4

 @sourceref ./observable-objects-basic-setup.html